 Program staff use a variety of means to explore and refine a concept with organizations in the field.

-- Discussion and dialog: Program staff may invite the organization to join discussions to think through a concept, and explore the organization's interest and capacity to undertake the work.
+Discussion and dialog: Program staff may invite the organization to join discussions as we think through a concept, and explore the organization’s interest and capacity to undertake the work.

-- Grant Inquiry: When we think it would be beneficial to have an idea written up, we invite applicants to submit a grant inquiry outlining specific ideas or concepts for the work.
+Grant Inquiry: When we think it would be beneficial to have an idea documented, we invite applicants to submit a grant inquiry outlining specific ideas or concepts for the work.